apache/kylin/website/_docs/install/Kylin_kubernetes.md

 since: v3.0.2
 ---

-Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, it facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
-Kubernetes services, support, and tools are widely available.
+Kubernetes services, support and tools are widely available.

-Apache Kylin is a open source, distributed analytical data warehouse for big data.
-Deploy Kylin on Kubernetes cluster, will reduce cost of maintenance and extension.
+Apache Kylin is an open source, distributed analytical data warehouse for big data.
+Deploy Kylin on Kubernetes cluster will reduce cost of maintenance and extension.

 ## Directory
 Visit and download https://github.com/apache/kylin/tree/master/kubernetes and you will find three directory: